Isle of Doagh: Poitín production

 Poitín is a traditional Irish homemade spirit.
 It has a long history in North Inishowen and was often made illicitly due to its prohibition.
-It is typically produced using ingredients such as grains or potatoes.
-During the 19th century and early 20th century, poitín was a major source of income in the area, but it was also the subject of suppression by the authorities.
+It is typically produced using ingredients such as grains or potatoes, which were usually relatively abundant on the island.
+During the 19th century and early 20th century, poitín was a major source of income in the area.
+It was also the subject of suppression by the authorities.

 In April 1898, the Royal Irish Constabulary (R.I.C.) conducted a mass raid on homes on the Isle and found illegally distilled spirits in several locations.
 Prosecutions of local inhabitants for illegal distillation were commonplace.
 For example, in August 1878, the home of a widow called Mary McGeoghegan, from Maheranoll, Isle of Doagh, was raided by the R.I.C.
 The constabulary found a jar containing one gallon and a half of illicit spirits concealed in her potato garden at the rear of her house.
 Opposite her kitchen door, they found a still that had been used for illicit distillation.
 A month later, at the Malin Petty Sessions, she was fined £6.

 The 1920s and 1930s were a particularly active period of poitín production in the area, with the newly established Civic Guards actively trying to suppress distillation.
 In October 1924, Miss Cassie Doherty from Figart, Isle of Doagh was charged with the possession of illicit spirits.
 In October 1925, James Doherty was charged with hiding wash and poitín on his Isle of Doagh farm.
 He was sentenced to two months' hard labour and fined £50, later replaced with one month's imprisonment.
 In March 1926, Civic Guards found stills and barrels containing wash concealed in the sand hills.
 Additionally, the barrel of wash contained an unusual admixture of a quantity of turnips.

 In October 1927, the Guards carried out significant operations targeting illegal poitín production on the Isle of Doagh.
 While patrolling the area, the Guards noticed smoke rising from the beach and proceeded to investigate.
 They stumbled upon a fire and two individuals rowing the boat, which clearly carried a still.
 The distillers attempted to flee, rowing the boat across the bay in an attempt to evade capture.
 However, the Guards pursued them, leading to a chase that concluded near the border of Clonmany and Carndonagh districts.
 The Guards managed to secure the boat and its illicit cargo, successfully apprehending the suspects and removing the still from the vessel.
 In a separate but related incident, the Guards seized another boat originating from the Isle of Doagh.
 This operation led to the arrest of one individual involved in the illegal poitín trade.
 Additionally, several barrels of poitín were confiscated during this intervention.